 The term FAR has been used across the university to reference a suite of 5 primary web tools all aimed at collecting and reporting faculty activity data.
-Most commonly, faculty refer to FAR as the annual activity reporting process while others think of it as their web profile.
+Most commonly, faculty refers to FAR as the annual activity reporting process while others think of it as their web profile.
 This confusion largely occurs due to the different use of these tools as required by the dean of each college (see usage by the college).

 FAR is made up of these five tools:

 - Annual Faculty Activity Report